Update on the Assessment Cycle in Ontario

 2. Longer review period of assessed value

-The postponed reassessment gives tax payers an extended period of time to have their property assessment, which is based on the January 1, 2016 market value, reviewed for potential tax savings opportunities.
+The postponed property valuation gives tax payers an extended period of time to have their property assessment, which is based on the January 1, 2016 market value, reviewed for potential tax savings opportunities.

 Looking Ahead…